adamhatton/pp2-colour-match/README.md

 7. Select 'Save'
 8. After a short while, the site was published and confirmation of a live link was provided

+## Forking

+To fork the repository, please follow the below steps:

+1. Go to github.com
+2. Log into your Github account
+3. Use the search function to search for adamhatton/pp2-colour-match to find the repository
+4. Select the repository from the results
+5. On the repository page select 'Fork' in the top right of the page
+6. The repository will be forked to your own Github account

 ## Credits/Resources